mvysny/vok-orm/README.md

 * `Category.findBy { "name = :name1 or name = :name2"("name1" to "Beer", "name2" to "Cider") }` will find all categories with the name of "Beer" or "Cider".
   This is an example of a parametrized select, from which you only need to provide the WHERE clause.

+In the spirit of type safety, the finder methods will only accept `Long` (or whatever is the type of the primary key in the `Entity<x>` implementation clause).

 You can of course use the Sql2o connection yourself, to execute any kind of SELECT statements as you like; you can then define finder methods into the Category companion object.
 For example: